pakjiddat/Islam-Companion-Web-Api/README.md

 <h3>Usage</h3>
 <p>The Islam Companion Web API supports the following functions.
 All function response values are in JSON format.</p>
-<p>To test the api, use the following url: <a href='https://islamcompanion.pakjiddat.pk/api/'>https://islamcompanion.pakjiddat.pk/api/</a> for making api requests.</p>
+<p>To test the API, use the following url: <a href='https://islamcompanion.pakjiddat.pk/api/'>https://islamcompanion.pakjiddat.pk/api/</a> for making API requests.
+All API requests must be of type HTTP POST and should include the required API parameters.</p>

 <h3>API calls for fetching Holy Quran data</h3>